More infoabout the Classic Zimbabwe

 Includes all safari activities, meals, bar (premium drinks extra), laundry, road transfers + flights starting Victoria Falls, Zimbabwe and ending Mana Pools, Zimbabwe.

 Excludes international flights, airport taxes, visa fees, gratuities and items of a personal nature.
-Flights options available at extra cost from Mana Pools to Harare ($520 per seat) or Victoria Falls ($723 per seat).
+Flights options available at extra cost from Mana Pools to Harare or Victoria Falls.

 Key facts of Classic Zimbabwe